Pikas make hay a different way

 They also harvest plants that would be poisonous if eaten immediately, like Alpine avens.
 When stored for a few months, the toxins break down and help preserve the plant.

 The haystacks are piles of vegetation tucked under a rock or log or left in the open.
 Biologists once thought pikas dried the vegetation in the sun and then carried the dried vegetation to haystacks.
 Instead, pikas stack the fresh vegetation and leave it until winter.
+These piles can be up to three feet wide!

 Once pikas begin haymaking they become extremely territorial to protect their haystacks.
 Individual pikas have territories up to one-half acre, sometimes with the nearest neighbor being 46 to 115 feet away.